ozknozsrt/kojs-exercises/3goalsoftheday/README.md

 - [ ] localStorage data and counter
 - [x] Marking done goals with strike-through
 - [ ] Share goals your friends
+- [ ] Confetti explosion when done all goals